-The team was formed at a meeting in the Armstrong's Cafe (also known as Central Cafe) with local mountaineers and Keswick MRT members on 23 February 1953.
-Jennings Brewery wagon ???
+The Team was formed at a meeting in Armstrong's Cafe (also known as Central Cafe) with local mountaineers and Keswick MRT members on 23rd February 1953.

-To join the team "Pocession of a pair of boots, a rucksack and a tin of elastoplasts got you in!".
-The team raised £50 for a rope, 6 karabiners and 2 lights.
+To join the Team "Posession of a pair of boots, a rucksack and a tin of elastoplasts got you in!"
+The Team raised £50 for a rope, 6 karabiners and 2 lights.

-A new team base was built in 1962, mainly by team members, and Bedford ambulances replaced by the team's first Land Rovers
+A new Team base was built in 1962, mainly by Team members.
+Bedford ambulances were replaced by the Team's first Land Rovers.

-The carrying and lowering of stretchers has always been fundamental to the operation of the team.
-Here members carry a stretcher through a flooded Gategarth Farm yard.
+Carrying and lowering casualty-laden stretchers has always been fundamental to the Team's operations.
+Here members carry a stretcher through a flooded Gatesgarth Farm yard.

-In 1969 a tragic accident ocurred whilst the team was undertaking a stretcher lower on Low Crag.
-Sadly 2 team members were killed and others seriously injured.
+In 1969, a tragic accident occurred whilst the Team was undertaking a stretcher lower on Low Crag, Buttermere.
+Sadly two Team members were killed and others seriously injured.

 A rescue on Pillar, Ennerdale for a fallen climber.
-The first use by the team of an RAF Wessex Whirlwind.
+The first use by the Team of an RAF Wessex Whirlwind helicopter.

 Team leader Jim Coyle trained 'Rock', one of the first search dogs in the area.
 Rescuers with search dogs in the Lakes now have their own organisation Lake District Mountain Rescue Search Dogs .

-An appeal was launched for funding for a new HQ in Cockermouth.
+An appeal was launched to fund a new HQ in Cockermouth.

-During extreme winter weather on the west coast the team used their Land Rovers to help rescue and transport patients
+During extreme winter weather on the west coast, the Team used their Land Rovers to help rescue and transport casualties.

-Following the Cockermouth floods a new inflatible boat is purchased to help support swift water rescue
+Following the Cockermouth floods, a new inflatable boat is purchased to help support swift water rescue.

-A new Mercedes Sprinter vehicle was purchased to help transport team members and equipment
+A new Mercedes Sprinter vehicle is purchased to help transport Team members and equipment.

 Corona virus changes our operations with the use of PPE, social distancing and separate Red/Blue teams for resilience.